bbauska/JS-svg/README.md

 });
 </pre>

-This gives us an outline of aging paper with worn edges, but with no texture.
+<p>This gives us an outline of aging paper with worn edges, but with no
+texture.
 To re-introduce the result of the lighting effect, we need to do some compositing.
-With the lighting output as the foreground and rough-edged paper as the background, the in operator will achieve the effect we're looking for.
+With the lighting output as the foreground and rough-edged paper as the background, the in operator will achieve the effect we're looking for.</p>

 <pre>
 // <i>Merge the lighting with the rough-edged paper.</i>